redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 REDWOOD_ENV_FILESTACK_API_KEY=AM18i8xV4QpoiGwetoTWd
 ```

-> We're prefixing with `REDWOOD_ENV_` here as an indicator to webpack that we want it to replace these variables with the actual values as it is processing pages and statically generating them.
+> We're prefixing with `REDWOOD_ENV_` here as an indicator to webpack that we want it to replace these variables with their actual values as it's processing pages and statically generating them.
 Otherwise our generated pages would still contain something like `process.env.FILESTACK_API_KEY`, which would not exist when the pages are static and being served from a CDN.

 Now we can start our development server: